jfreeze/gce-freebsd/README.md

 free SSL cert generation using [Letsencrypt](https://letsencrypt.org/) for https transport, and [Nginx](https://nginx.org/en/) to handle web services.

+I should point out that the deployment configuration contained herein does not yet cover DB setup and deployment, and for now is a simple configuration where the build and deploy machines are the same machine.
+However, it is a simple task to to extend the examples shown here to have a separate build machine and deploy machine.

+At some future date I will extend the examples and cover deployment where databases and data migration are involved.

 # Overview

  1. Create a GCE Instance